agrifooddatacanada/OCA_training_pathway/README.md

 # 6. Create a Human-readable version of your schema

-To create a human-readable version of your schema, go to [Semantic Engine](https://www.semanticengine.org/), drag and drop your new machine-actionable schema, and select Generate Readme.
+To create a human-readable version of your schema, go to [Semantic Engine](https://www.semanticengine.org/), upload your new machine-actionable schema, and select Generate Readme.

 # 7. Learn about SAID identifiers